UofABioinformaticsHub/RAdelaide-July-2016/Day_1/102_DataImport.md

 __ALWAYS__ copy the first line into your script!

 - This is the exact command we've used to load the file
+- Anything we've set by clicking will also be in this line

 ## Using the GUI To Load Data